aghaynes/simulacrumWorkflowR/paper.md

 The simulacrumWorkflowR Package simplifies testing by removing the need to set up an Oracle database or configure ODBC connections.
 This allows users to create and test the full R workflow, including SQL queries that demonstrate the exact specification and form of the data required from the CAS database and how they integrate into the rest of the R script.
 This means NDRS can easily make the required adjustments before they are run on the CAS database (Figure 1).
 ![](fig/figure1_modified.drawio.png)

-Figure 1: Flowchart of the process of running an analysis on the CAS Database using an R workflow tested on Simulacrum and the process of running a similar analysis with the simulacrumWorkflowR package.
+Figure 1: Flowchart comparing workflow development and testing for CAS Database analysis using a Oracle database with ODBC versus the SimulacrumWorkflowR package.

 The simulacrumWorkflowR package is, to our knowledge, the first package designed to enhance usability and provide a complete workflow for utilizing the Simulacrum datasets to facilitate access and execution of code for analysis on the CAS database.